By Lily Williams

 The students are working to build the small SpaceICE device, about the size of a breadbox, that NASA will launch in the UIUC satellite so that the Northwestern team can conduct experiments.
 The device is made of three chambers containing miniscule silver-coated glass particles suspended in water.

-At the team’s command from Earth, the suspension will freeze and thaw, the silver-coated glass separating into porous structures left in the melting channels of ice.
+At the team’s command from Earth, the suspension will freeze and thaw, the silver-coated glass particles separating into microscopically porous structures left in the melting channels of ice.
 The team will photograph the structures to determine how the lack of gravity will affect this process, given that the cyclical process of convection – where dense cold water sinks and light warm water rises – doesn’t occur without gravity.

 Dunand wasn’t the only one excited by last week’s presentation.
 NASA also seemed very satisfied with SpaceICE’s design so far.
 “I wanted to give you guys kudos for having an excellent functional diagram and also the programming plan for how you’re making decisions and the logic for the experiment… those were excellent representations of what you guys were doing,” said David Wilcox, who oversees the implementation of awards on behalf of the NASA Science Mission Directorate and Office of Education.